As I share essential oils with others, way too often when I ask “what is your number one health concern?” I get the

 Essential Oils to Support Healthy Joints and Bones

 This is really exciting, you guys, because there are a lot of oils you can use to both support healthy joints and bones as a prevention and use if you are already experiencing joint discomfort and bone deterioration to help relieve the ache and improve the situation.

-The best oils to support healthy joints and bones are frankincense, rosemary, marjoram, eucalyptus, white fir, peppermint, lavender, cypress, juniper berry, ginger, roman chamomile, helichrysum, cedarwood, wintergreen, basil, and clove (you can read more about each oil here).
+The best oils to support healthy joints and bones are frankincense, rosemary, marjoram, eucalyptus, white fir, peppermint, lavender, cypress, juniper berry, ginger, roman chamomile, helichrysum, cedarwood, wintergreen, basil, oregano, turmeric, and clove.

 A great premade blend to use is doTERRA’s Deep Blue that is specifically formulated to support muscles and joints.